richcahill/builderberg-bot/README.md

 ## Commands

+Available commands for interacting with the bot:

+- `/start` - Start the bot and display the welcome message
+- `/help` - Show all available commands and usage instructions
-- `/summarize` - Generates a summary of recent messages in the chat
+- `/summarize` - Generate a summary of the last 20 messages in the chat
-- More commands coming soon!
+- `/summarize_day` - Generate a summary of all messages sent today (since 00:01 GMT)
+- `/summarize_week` - Generate a summary of all messages from the last 7 days

+Note: The bot must be an administrator in the group chat for all features to work correctly.
+Ensure the bot has permissions to read and send messages.

 ## Database Schema